1uc/ZisaDoc/dependencies.md

 [project specific flags]: @ref cmake_flags

 ## Overview of dependencies
 Zisa uses modern CMake to manage any dependencies it has.
-We've devided them into four categories: *system dependencies* which are hard to install, low level libraries; *common dependencies* these are properly packaged libraries;
+We've divided them into four categories: *system dependencies* which are hard to install, low level libraries; *common dependencies* these are properly packaged libraries;
 *internal dependencies* meaning other parts of Zisa; and finally *scientific